Danny Diablo: Wilding Incident

-Singer's current band is The Wilding Incident, which also features Jimmy Williams of Nausea and Maximum Penalty.
+In the early 2010s Singer founded a new band called The Wilding Incident, which also features Jimmy Williams of Nausea and Maximum Penalty.
+The groups debut Ep Prey for the Wolfpack was released in 2016.

+Smoke AxD

+In December of 2023, it was announced Singer had joined a new supergroup called Smoke AxD with Hoya Roc (formerly of Madball), guitarist Sean Martin (Hatebreed), and drummer Dimi Douvas who is one of his bandmates in Crown of Thornz.
+Their first single was released in March of 2024, and their debut Ep Vaya Con Dios was released on May 7, of that year.

 Solo

 Singer's first solo recording began with "D.R.E.A.M." by the Transplants, which led him to sign with Travis Barker of Blink-182's LaSalle Records for the 2005 release of his Hardcore 4 Life EP.
 Diablo included some of its tracks on Thugcore 4 Life record released in 2007, featuring the Tim Armstrong-produced track "Living By The Gun".
 His friendship with Armstrong continued, and he moved to Epitaph Records and signed with Tim's Hellcat Records to release his sophomore solo album International Hardcore Superstar in 2009.
 The album included guest appearances by La Coka Nostra members Vinnie Paz, Sick Jacken, and Tim himself.

 In early 2012, Singer founded his own independent record label, ILL-ROC Records and released his third solo album, The Blood Of Eden, which featured Madchild, Bizarre, Adil Omar, and the ILL-ROC roster.
 He went to Paris and released his fourth solo album, Dollerz Make Sense, in 2016 with label Knives Out Records.
+In 2017 he signed with Force 5 Records to release his fifth album The Crackson Heights Project.